by Dr. Jay Lindsay

-By the end of the weekend, Tom had agreed to keep working on the marriage.
+By the end of the intensive, Tom had agreed to keep working on the marriage.
 Also, he and Michele had made a strong start in the affair recovery process.

 After they returned to San Francisco, I kept in touch.
 Now, three months later, they are closer than they’ve ever been.